I’ve Inherited a House. What Do I Do With It? How About Estate Taxes?

 Keeping Family Members Informed

-It can also be emotionally difficult to move certain personal belongings that have sentimental value.
+It can also be emotionally difficult to move certain personal belongings with sentimental value.
 Many people cannot bring themselves to clear out and sell houses that they have inherited.
 Then, the families stall for a year or two because they are sad, which could be very expensive!
 Not selling a house and not living in it makes for increased maintenance and insurance costs.

 Hopefully, these tips and ideas come in handy should you ever find yourself with an inherited house on your hands.